Yengejeh, Ajab Shir

-Yengejeh (ينگجه) is a village in, and the capital of, Kuhestan Rural District in Qaleh Chay District of Ajab Shir County, East Azerbaijan province, Iran.
+Yengejeh (ینگجه) is a village in, and the capital of, Kuhestan Rural District in Qaleh Chay District of Ajab Shir County, East Azerbaijan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 858 in 199 households.
 The following census in 2011 counted 768 people in 223 households.
 The 2016 census measured the population of the village as 780 people in 252 households.